linode/docs/docs/networking/diagnostics/diagnosing-network-issues-with-mtr.md

 ### Using MTR on Windows Systems

 Running MTR on Windows uses a GUI.
 Open WinMTR, type the destination host in the box as prompted, and select the start option to begin generating report data.
-You'll need to use the Linux version of MTR to generate the MTR report from your Linode.
-Please refer to the Linux section above for assistance.
+You'll need to use the Linux version of MTR as shown above to generate the MTR report from your Linode.

 ## Reading MTR Reports